 - Rocket City Arcade which offers over 70 vintage arcade and pinball games with all the classic favorites.
 They charge an admission fee but then you can play the games free all-day.

-- Pints & Pixels – A casual pub-style eatery that also has 50 vintage arcade and pinball machines, including all the classics like Pac-Man, Tetris, and Mario Kart.
-Serves lunch and dinner, and has a full-service bar.
+- Pints & Pixels – A casual pub-style arcade that also has 50 vintage arcade and pinball machines, including all the classics like Pac-Man, Tetris, and Mario Kart.
+Serves beer, wine, handcrafted soda, cocktails, and milkshakes.
+Located within the Campus 805 complex.

-- Ronnie Raygun’s – This spot within the large Campus 805 dining and entertainment venue offers beer and lots of pinball machines.
+- Ronnie Raygun’s – This is another spot within the large Campus 805 dining and entertainment venue and it offers beer, pool tables, and lots of pinball machines.
 Good option for those already planning to explore Campus 805 and who love pinball.

 - Stars & Strikes – This modern entertainment center offers bowling, an arcade, bumper cars, laser tag, escape rooms, and more.
 So a great place to get your arcade fix if you also want a place offering a variety of other activities.

-We personally stopped for our arcade fix at Pints & Pixels in downtown Huntsville, which is a great place to go if you want both a meal and a place to play arcade games.
-They also have a great beer list and the arcade is family-friendly.
+We personally stopped for our arcade fix at Pints & Pixels in Huntsville, which is a great place to go if you want a drink and a place to play arcade games.
+They also have a great craft beer list and a soda fountain.
+The arcade is family-friendly.

 Laurence and I had a really fun time playing games like Mrs. Pac-Man, Q-Bert, Frogger, Mario Kart, Tetris, Street Fighter, and Mario Bros.
 Many of these were favorites of mine back when I owned an Atari and Super Nintendo!